 Applying Insect Repellents To Children and Babies

-- Always spray or apply outdoors, away from food and drinks
+- Always spray or apply outdoors;

 - Wash hands immediately after applying